Lisbon, Portugal skyline view over Rossio Square.

 Public lounge, Inspira Liberdade Boutique Hotel, Lisbon

 Of the 5-star hotels on Avenida Liberdade, I particularly like Valverde Hotel for its Art Deco style and beautiful architectural features and wooden floors.
+The World Travel Awards have voted it Europe’s Leading Luxury Boutique Hotel for 2023 and I’m not surprised.
 It has a patio area and outdoor pool, too, perfect for a dip after a day of sightseeing.
 Check latest prices.

-Torel Palace is a short elevator ride from the Avenida da Liberdade and a world apart with stunning views.
+If you want to be in a quieter spot, this luxury boutique hotel is a short elevator ride from the Avenida da Liberdade and a world apart, with stunning views.
 Accommodation is spread across 2 traditional 19th century mansions, surrounded by a lovely garden including a swimming pool.
-Staff are friendly and rooms are spacious.
+Service is exceptional and there’s a delightful onsight restaurant.
 Check current availbaility and prices.

 Bedroom, Torel Palace Hotel, Lisbon